J-Ramalho/industRial/docs/9_twolevelDOEs.md

 ## Two level designs

 We may be armed with powerful tools to design and analyze experiments and even have strong knowledge in the topic we're studying but real life in a laboratory or in a factory has many constraints and a DOE is always the reflection of them.
 The calculation of the number of trials presented in the previous case shows a very quick explosion of the volume of work and material consumption.
 Another aspect is that as knowledge progresses and findings are accumulated certain variables which present little influence in the outputs start to be discarded.
-This is a consequence of the sparcity of effects principle.
+This is a consequence of the sparsity of effects principle.
 Data and models constructed in several preliminary DOEs can be consolidated under certain conditions.
 So the design of a new DOE should take into account the design of the previous one and this regarding not only the variables but even the levels themselves.
 With all these practical considerations in mind it is possible and common to start with very large screening experiments with for instance 10 inputs and 10 outputs and end up with a narrow optimization experiment with 2 factors with 4 levels to select a fine  operating window.

 A way to make screening experiments realistic is to limit the number of levels of the factors, the minimum being 2 to have a complete factorial design.
 Following the notation also presented in the previous case study these designs are called $2^{k}$ designs.
 Application of linear models and interpretation of anova is subject to the same assumptions as general cases discussed, these being the factors are fixed, the designs are completely randomized, the normality assumptions are satisfied.
 In particular as there are only 2 levels it is assumed that the response is approximately linear between the factor levels.